isaac-murphy/isaac-murphy.github.io/_publications/2009-10-01-paper-title-number-1.md

 [Download paper here](https://aclanthology.org/2022.computel-1.20/)

-Recommended citation: Maria Copot, Sara Court, Noah Diewald, Stephanie Antetomaso, and Micha Elsner.
-2022.
+Recommended citation: Copot et al. 2022.
 "A Word-and-Paradigm Workflow for Fieldwork Annotation".
 In <i>Proceedings of the Fifth Workshop on the Use of Computational Methods in the Study of Endangered Languages</i>, pages 159–169, Dublin, Ireland.
 Association for Computational Linguistics.